 You can call this gluten-free breakfast casserole a “strata,” too.

 I did a quick Google search to see what kind of healthy comfort food is trending & stumbled upon “Gluten Free Breakfast Casserole”.

 So, that’s what I’m calling this recipe.
-But you might also know it as a “strata”, which is a layered casserole dish featuring bread, eggs, and cheese.
+But you might also know it as a “strata, ” a layered casserole dish featuring bread, eggs, and cheese.

 Besides those main ingredients, you can add anything you want to make your strata absolutely delicious.

-- Saute veggies & fresh herbs, and layer them on top of the bread cubes.
-For my gluten free breakfast casserole, I sauted leeks, baby spinach, and fresh oregano, but you can make this with whatever veggies you have at home.
+- Saute veggies & fresh herbs and layer them on top of the bread cubes.
+I sauteed leeks, baby spinach, and fresh oregano for my gluten-free breakfast casserole, but you can make this with whatever veggies you have at home.
 Suggestions: artichoke hearts, arugula, basil, bell peppers, broccoli, cilantro, dill, mushrooms, onions, sage, Swiss chard, thyme, tomatoes, zucchini & so many more!

 - Make your egg & milk mixture, and grate some cheese.
 Pour the egg mixture on top of the bread & veggies.
 Press the bread down to coat it in the egg mixture, then top with grated cheese.

 - Cover and refrigerate overnight or for 8 hours before baking for the best results.